A proud history at the forefront of Australian journalism

 LtoR: AJA members Banjo Paterson and Dame Mary Gilmore

 The men and women of the fledgling Australian Journalists’ Association helped turn an underpaid and often ramshackle craft into a profession.
-Among the many notable members of the AJA/MEAA are: Kenneth Slessor, A.B.
-Banjo Paterson, Dame Mary Gilmore, Otto Beeby, Syd Deamer, Rupert Lockwood, George Godfrey, Syd Pratt, John Curtin, Paul Lyneham, George Brickhill, Billy Hughes, Marien Dreyer, Graham Perkin and Andrew Olle.
+Among the many notable members of the AJA/MEAA are: Caroline Jones, Kenneth Slessor, A.B.
+"Banjo" Paterson, Laurie Oakes, Warren Denning, Dame Mary Gilmore, Otto Beeby, Liz Jackson, Bruce Petty, C.E.W.
+Bean, Les Carlyon, Wendy Bacon, Stella Allen, Mark Colvin, Kerry O'Brien, Syd Deamer, Rupert Lockwood, Russell McPhedran, Ron Tandberg, George Godfrey, Barrie Cassidy, Helen Garner, John Spooner, Syd Pratt, Michael Gordon, Maisie Maxwell, Chris Masters, Roy Masters, Deb Masters, John Curtin, Heather Ewart, Bob Bottom, Paul Lyneham, George Brickhill, Peter Bowers, Michael Gordon, Paul Brickhill, Billy Hughes, Marien Dreyer, Keith Murdoch, Anne Summers, Phil Chubb, Barrie Dunstan, Michelle Grattan, Graham Perkin, Les Tanner, and Andrew Olle.